simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 * **IntelliJ**: Right-click, select “Run ‘Application.main()’”.
 * **Eclipse**: Right-click, Select Run As / Java Application.

-* We expect the application to start.
+* We expect the application to start, then stop, without errors.
 If you have any errors related to tooling, be sure to address them now before proceeding.

-15. Stop the application.
-* **VS Code**: In the “TERMINAL” tab type “ctrl-c”, or press the trashcan icon.
-* **IntelliJ**: Stop the application by clicking on the red “stop” button on the left edge of the console tab.
-* **Eclipse**: Stop the application by clicking on the red “terminate” button on the console tab.
 ---
 **Part 5 - Try Spring AI's `ChatClient`**

 At this point we should be able to try using the ChatClient to make API calls to OpenAI.

-16. Create a new "client" folder under `src/main/java/com/example`.
+15. Create a new  **client**  folder under `src/main/java/com/example`.
-17. Within this package create a new Java file called `OpenAIClient.java`.
+1. Within this package create a new Java file called `OpenAIClient.java`.
 * The IDE should create an empty Java class definition for you.
-18. Add the following annotations at the class level to make this object a Spring Bean and to only activate it when the "openai" profile is active:
+17. Add the following annotations at the class level to make this object a Spring Bean created only when the "openai" profile is active:
 ```
 @Component
 @Profile("openai")
 public class OpenAIClient {
 ```
-- Note: the `@Profile` annotation we be useful later when we want our application to call different models.
+- Note: the `@Profile` annotation we be useful later when we want our application to switch between OpenAI, Azure, Ollama, etc.
-19. Add code to automatically provide a reference to the `ChatClient`.
+18. Add code to automatically provide a reference to the `ChatClient`.
 Spring Boot automatically creates this when the Spring AI dependencies are on the classpath:
 ```
 	@Autowired
 	ChatClient chatClient;
 ```
-20. Add a `callModel` method.
+19. Add a `callModel` method.
 Define two String parameters for the prompt and model to use.
 ```
     public String callModel(String prompt, String model ) {